Just The Facts about Sexually Transmitted Infections

 Telling your sexual partner/s

 If you are diagnosed with gonorrhoea it is important that you tell anyone you have had sex with in the last 3 months.
+Partner notification is important to prevent reinfection and reduce transmission.

 • Read More

-If you are diagnosed with gonorrhoea, you’ll need to inform anyone you have had sex with in the last three months.
-It is important that they are tested and treated too.
+Partner notification is important to prevent reinfection and reduce transmission.
 Your nurse or doctor or sexual health clinic can help you deal with this situation, or read our section on How to tell a partner about STIs?

 Note: External genitalia is commonly referred to as the ‘vagina’, although the correct term is actually the vulva.
 We’ll stick with vagina as that’s the term most people use.